This page will Be constantly updated, please send your questions to us to make it even better

-At the moment none of the kits ship with paint included.
+At the moment kits ship without paint included.
 Even though it would be super convenient, kits will not be sold with paints at this point.
 One reason for this is that I am still experimenting and have found that many types of paint and inks could apply to this process very well, so I don't want to decide for anyone which is best.
 Also, trying and buying your choice of medium is really part of the fun of doing art

 For the moment I would recommend starting with a primary colour pack like this shown below.
 They are inexpensive, have great value for money and contain enough paint to get started without worrying about running out.
-It is also great to get back in touch with how to mix the primary colours to get any other colour you want, barring gold or silver or neon colours etc.
+It is also great to get back in touch with mixing primary colours to get all the other colours, barring gold or silver or neon colours etc.

 Did you know?
 All kits are packaged and shipped in a very durable plastic box and the lid of the box makes a very good paint mixing palette

 Q: How long does it take to make a block-print?

 It depends, our workshops are usually 2 hours long, and children as young as 8 are able to finish The Great Wave Off Kanagawa (seven plates/colours) with our supervision.
 But then, children are fearless with their colour choices!
 Adults who are usually committed to making a perfect print may take a little longer...

 I would say practice greatly speeds up the process and increases the quality of a print.
 Our kits range from a quick and easy 2 plates to a more challenging 7 plates.
 I once made a series of 10 prints and each required 52 plates!!
 Each print took 4 days